-A while back Jett was asked at school to write about spring.
-He filled the pages with stories about going to the beach, swimming to the dock, and all sorts of summer activities.
-Clearly he had no idea what happens in spring.
-Granted, we have a very short spring season here in Calgary.
+Granted, we have a very short spring season here in Alberta.
 It seems to snow all the way up until summer, so I can’t really blame him.
 But it kind of bugged me that a whole aspect of growth, change, and renewal was missing for him.

-Gardening with kids seems like a bit of a crazy idea, but the true gardeners will be spending a lot of time outside.
-The easiest way to keep everyone entertained is to get them involved.
-In order to teach my kids about this forgotten season, as well as all the life lessons we get from gardening, I gave each of my kids a plant in our garden.
+In order to teach my kids about this forgotten season as well as all the life lessons we get from gardening, I gave each of my kids their own plant to watch over in our garden.
 As soon as I saw buds coming up I assigned it to someone.
 That kid is in charge of watering his plant and can’t touch the other plants.

 Each day (or two or three) we check on the plant and see how it’s growing.
 We measure approximately how tall it is (as tall as my fingers!
-Three hands tall!) and marvel at the changes its made.
+Three hands tall!) and marvel at the changes it has made.
 They know the name of their plants, and love to see “my elephants ear” or “my peonies”.
 They aren’t very involved yet in the actual work involved, but they appreciate the efforts made.

 Tips for teaching your kids to garden: